Amplituhedra for generic quantum processes via the TQNN representation of UQC: Amplituhedra for generic computations

-Recent developments have shown that under certain limits (taking $q \to 1$ in Turaev-Viro and removing the positivity constraints in the amplituhedron), both theories reduce to their classical counterparts: 3D gravity with vanishing cosmological constant for the Turaev-Viro moodel, and the classical Grassmannian $G_{k,n}(\mathbb{C})$ for the amplituhedron.
+Recent developments have shown that under certain limits (taking $q \to 1$ in Turaev-Viro and removing the positivity constraints in the amplituhedron), both theories reduce to their classical counterparts: 3D gravity with vanishing cosmological constant for the Turaev-Viro model, and the classical Grassmannian $G_{k,n}(\mathbb{C})$ for the amplituhedron.
 This suggests that the amplituhedron may represent a ``positive'' deformation of traditional topological field theories, where the usual topological invariance is replaced by the preservation of positive geometry structures.
-Moreover, since the Turaev-Viro model is incorporated into a TQNN for UQC (Theorem \ref{main-tqnn-1}), the above discussion and details, together with those of \S \ref{locc} and \S \ref{uqc-tqnn}, can be summarized by: \begin{theorem} Within a TQNN, a UQC corresponds to a scattering process with amplitudes given by an amplituhedron, and conversely. \end{theorem} Via this correspondence, we can postulates maps